sam-eph/Final_project/README.md

 # final_project
-This it sign language translator
+This is sign language translator project